Intelligence & Order

 -

-Technology Begins with Humanity: Business Insights from Facebook's Algorithm Restructuring
+Technology Begins with Humanity: The Business Lessons of Facebook's Algorithm Overhaul

-Facebook adjusted its algorithm, shifting the focus of interaction from commercial fan pages back to interpersonal exchange.
-This wasn't platform suicide, but a courageous act of self-evolution.
-When traffic dividends disappear, brands must evolve from 'selling products' to 'becoming someone worth talking to.'
+Facebook adjusted its algorithm, shifting the center of engagement away from commercial pages and back toward human connection.
+This was not an act of platform suicide, but a remarkably courageous act of self-evolution.
+When the traffic dividend disappears, brands must evolve from "pitching products" to "becoming someone worth talking to."

 -

-Digital Footprints and the Invisible Web: When Life is Quietly Taken Over by Algorithms
+Digital Footprints and the Invisible Web: When Algorithms Quietly Take Over Your Life

-When mobile apps know more about your sleep quality and productivity than you do, human digital footprints are being absorbed into a massive underlying system.
+When your phone apps know your sleep quality and work productivity better than you do, human digital footprints are being absorbed into a vast underlying system.
 Learning to coexist with this invisible web is an unavoidable challenge for our generation.

 -